brendanmurty/murty-website/docs/INFRA.md

 ## Infrastructure and Deployment

-Following the initial setup below, [Railway](https://railway.com/) triggers a deployment when a new commit is pushed to the `main` branch.
+Following the initial setup below, [Railway](https://railway.com/) will automatically trigger a new deployment when a commit is pushed to the `main` branch.

 ## Initial Setup